1. Introduction

 receiving the header via an Accept-CH

-header (although it can still be controlled by it’s policy-controlled client hints feature.
+header (although it can still be controlled by its policy-controlled client hints feature.

 It is considered low entropy because it includes only the user agent's branding information,